vPeteWalker/EraWithMSSQL/deploy_mssql/deploy_mssql.rst

 #.
 From the dropdown menu, select **Profiles**.

    Profiles pre-define resources and configurations, making it simple to consistently provision environments and reduce configuration sprawl.
-For example, Compute Profiles specifiy the size of the database server, including details such as vCPUs, cores per vCPU, and memory.
+For example, Compute Profiles specify the size of the database server, including details such as vCPUs, cores per vCPU, and memory.

 .. #.
 If you do not see any networks defined under **Network**, click **+ Create**.